 Tournament Headquarters will be located at Striker Park; 4801 Pouncey Tract Road, Glen Allen, VA 23059; Tournament Director: Steve D’Adamo; 804-288-4625

-Team Check-in/Registration will occur at West Creek for August 11th 1 hour before the team’s first game on Saturday.
+Team Check-in/Registration will occur at Striker Park on August 11th 1 hour before the team’s first game on Saturday.

 Team Check-in/Registration Requirements